 Lastly, there's one more "features" area that we'd like to touch on, and that's gesture controls.
 Both the Galaxy Buds 2 Pro and Pixel Buds Pro offer touch-sensitive controls, albeit a bit different in practice.
 Samsung's earbuds simply rely on tap gestures, which are customizable within the Galaxy Wearable app.

-But the Pixel Buds Pro takes this a step further, as you can swipe up or down on the outside of the earbud to adjust the volume.
+But the Pixel Buds Pro take this a step further, letting you swipe up or down on the outside of the earbud to adjust the volume.
 It's the kind of feature that you'll miss if you aren't using them, and we wish more earbuds offered it.
 It's technically possible to change the volume from the earbuds on the Galaxy Buds 2 Pro, but you'll need to jump into the Labs section in order to enable it.

 Samsung Galaxy Buds 2 Pro vs. Pixel Buds Pro: Price and availability

 Albeit on a different cadence, it seems as though Samsung is content with releasing a new version of its earbuds on a yearly basis.
 This is a bit different from many of its competitors, as Apple's AirPods Pro are going on three years without an update, while Sony appears content with an "every other year" approach.